cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 {{EPK14}}, for providing differential privacy.
 (For example, each Client would set each entry to one with some small probability.)

-Prio3MultihotCountVec uses XofTurboShake128 ({{xof-turboshake128}}) as its XOF.
-Its validity circuit is denoted `MultihotCountVec`.
-It has three parameters:
+The validity circuit is denoted `MultihotCountVec` and has three parameters:
 `length`, the number of of entries in the count vector; `max_weight`, the maximum number of non-zero entries (i.e., the weight must be at most `max_weight`); and `chunk_length`, used the same way as in {{prio3sumvec}} and